The Fab Four (tribute): History

-Formation and early touring years
+1997-2005: Formation and early touring years

-In pre-1997, McNeil and his friends Michael Amador and Rolo Sandoval formed The Fab Four after noticing then 25 year old Ardavan "Ardy" Sarraf perform "Coming Up" impersonating as Paul McCartney during a sound alike competition at a Beatles convention called "Beatlesfest" in Los Angeles.
-“He sounded so much like Paul my hair stood up on the back of my neck,” he says.
+In the late 1980s to early 1990s, Ron McNeil and his friend alongside business partner Rolo Sandoval came up with the idea of the Fab Four after noticing Ardavan Sarraf, then a teenager, and his band Glass Onion performing "Coming Up" impersonating as Paul McCartney during a sound-alike competition called "The Battle of the Beatles Bands" at The Fest for Beatles Fans (formerly Beatlesfest) in Los Angeles.
+“He sounded so much like Paul my hair stood up on the back of my neck,” McNeil said.
 “I couldn’t believe it.”
-Sarraf, a natural right-hander, taught himself to play the bass guitar left-handed to emulate McCartney.
+Sarraf, a natural right-hander, taught himself to play the bass guitar left-handed to emulate McCartney, though he was playing right handed and not impersonating as McCartney at the time McNeil and Sandoval first met him.

+Both McNeil and Sandoval went up to Sarraf after the performance and told Sarraf about their plan to create a top-tier Beatles tribute and asked Sarraf if he was interested in a full-time gig.
 McNeil said when he asked Sarraf about joining his band, at first he declined.
-However, after many phone calls conversations, he said yes.
-According to McNeil in an email interview, the original members of the band (including McNeil and Sarraf) were in separate bands before forming The Fab Four.

-Sarraf and McNeil in Disneyland in 2005.
+However, after many phone calls conversations, he eventually agreed.
+According to McNeil in an email interview, the original members of the band (including McNeil, Sarraf, and Sandoval) were in separate bands before forming the Fab Four.
+McNeil was originally in a band called Imagine: A Tribute to The Beatles in 1992, Sarraf was a part of a cover group he and his high school friends formed called Glass Onion, and Sandoval was a part of a band called Revolver.

-McNeil, Sandoval, and Sarraf then recruited musician David Brighton to portray George Harrison and formed The Fab Four, which McNeil nicknamed "The Ultimate Beatles Tribute Band."
-The band's beginnings included Tuesday night performances at a small 50s-60s venue called Music City in Fountain Valley, a weekend residency at Disneyland's Tomorrowland Terrace in Anaheim from 1998 to 2005, The Hop in Puente Hills, and Scruffy O’Sheas in Marina del Rey.
+McNeil, Sandoval, and Sarraf then recruited musician David Brighton to portray George Harrison and formed the Fab Four, which McNeil nicknamed "The Ultimate Beatles Tribute Band."
+The band's beginnings included Tuesday night performances at a small 50s-60s venue called Music City in Fountain Valley, a weekend residency at Disneyland's Tomorrowland Terrace in Anaheim from 1998 to 2005, The Hop in Puente Hills, and Scruffy O’Sheas in Marina del Rey, the latter in which they performed with many celebrities, including Micky Dolenz of the Monkees.

-In 1998, Brighton left the band to become an David Bowie impersonator.
-Amador took his place before leaving to work backstage and later their manager in 2009, leaving Liverpool-born Gavin Pring, then 31, to take his place.
-In 2011, Sandoval retired from the band, but still works backstage as a sound engineer and sometimes fills in for Starr; he was replaced by Sacramento-born Erik Fidel, then 21.
-Fidel does not have a big nose but takes 90 minutes to put on a prosthetic.
+In 1998, Brighton left the band to become a David Bowie impersonator.
+Michael Amador took his place after sending a video demo of his work for the band.